Swim Buddy's are NOT mandatory for this swim.

 With the growth in popularity of triathlon and open water swimming in the last decade, there has been increasing awareness of the need to keep all swimmers safe in a mass start, open water environment.
 The ATLS Society recognizes that wellbeing and enjoyment of our participants is our number one priority, so we are constantly looking at the latest trends to enhance water safety.
-Wave starts, on-the-water lifeguard support, emergency planning, medical support, our white-cap system, and our Blue Seventy Open Water Swim Clinics are all part of our commitment to our swimmers’ security.
+Wave starts, on-the-water lifeguard support, emergency planning, medical support, our white-cap system, and our Fresh Air Open Water Swim Clinics are all part of our commitment to our swimmers’ security.

 Enter the Swim Buddy.
 This safety tool has been developed and used worldwide over many years, especially in Asia, and is now used as a required safety device in many swim events.
 So, what exactly is it?

 The Swim Buddy is specifically designed to provide a safety aide for open water swimmers, serving three important functions without hindering performance or hindering your stroke.
 When considering personal safety and peace of mind for you and those who care about you consider the following advantages of this device: